devcontainers/features/src/copilot-cli/README.md

 ## OS Support

-This Feature should work on recent versions of Debian/Ubuntu-based distributions with the `apt` package manager installed.
+This Feature should work on recent versions of Debian/Ubuntu-based distributions.

 `bash` is required to execute the `install.sh` script.